 Coordinator of Musicology

-She is the author of articles on both medieval and twentieth-century topics.
-Her research specialties include medieval music of the twelfth century, monastic devotion, songs of the Crusades, words-music relationships, and the cult of the Virgin Mary.
-In contemporary music, her research addresses opera and oratorio; intersections among music, drama, and text; multimedia and technology; gender, identity, and performativity.
+Her research embraces experiential and cultural aspects of medieval music of the 12th century, including issues of monastic devotion, the cult of the Virgin Mary, songs of the Crusades, and words-music relationships.
+She also works in contemporary music, where her research addresses opera and oratorio; intersections among music, drama, and text; multimedia and technology; gender, identity, and performativity.

-Her work appears in The Journal of Musicology, Music & Letters, Musical Quarterly, among others.
+Her work also appears in The Journal of Musicology, Music & Letters, Musical Quarterly, and Opera Quarterly, among others.
 She has been an American Council of Learned of Societies Fellow and an NEH Summer Scholar.